ayaosamaramadan/manga-store/README.md

 <h2>🖥️ Large Device Screen</h2>
 <p>
-  How the landing page appears on large devices such as desktops and laptops.
+  How the app appears on large devices such as desktops and laptops.
 </p>
 <br/>